kervinck/gigatron-rom/Contrib/psr/py-gtemu/README.md

 tests\test_io.py:40: AssertionError
 ```

+For a more complete example of usage,
+see the tests in Contrib/psr/multiply,
+which demonstrates use in native and vCPU code.
 You can look at my Forth for more - although in Forth I've written a lot of wrappers, so the use may not be so obvious.

 ### Debugging Gigatron code